pretix/pretix/doc/admin/config.rst

 ``trust_x_forwarded_proto``
     Specifies whether the ``X-Forwarded-Proto`` header can be trusted.
-Only set to ``on`` if you have a reverse proxy that actively removes and re-adds the header to make sure the correct client IP is the first value.
+Only set to ``on`` if you have a reverse proxy that actively removes and re-adds the header to make sure the correct value is set.
     Defaults to ``off``.